manojvenaram/TIMESERIESPROJECT/README.md

  # A project on Time series analysis on weather forecasting using ARIMA model
 ### Date: 12-04-2024

-### AIM:
+### Description:
-To Create a project on Time series analysis on weather forecasting using ARIMA model in  Python .
+To Create a project on Time series analysis on weather forecasting using ARIMA model in  Python
-Here's a concise explanation of the ARIMA model in points, suitable for a GitHub post:

 ---